Maratha quota: Not sidelined in party, asserts Bhujbal | Politics

 "But whether to keep me in the cabinet or not is the prerogative of the chief minister (Eknath Shinde).
 I don't think he will kick me out because I used to be a leader of his mentor Anand Dighe in Shiv Sena," Bhujbal said, adding that CM Shinde though has the authority to remove him from the cabinet anytime.

-“I want to tell Sanjay Gaikwad that I was a senior professor at the 'Shiv Sena institute' where you studied,” he said, stressing the need for toning down the language of criticism.
+"I want to tell Sanjay Gaikwad that I was a senior professor at the 'Shiv Sena institute' where you studied," the NCP leader said, stressing the need for toning down the language of criticism.

 Gaikwad had said Bhujbal should be ''kicked'' out of the cabinet for opposing the decision of the state government to provide Kunbi (OBC) certificates to Marathas.